-SCHOOL REPRESENTATION
+PERFORMANCE INTEGRITY & SCHOOL REPRESENTATION

 All aspects of the performance (music, choreography, skills, language, props, etc.) should represent the highest standards as expected by athletes and elite student body representatives at the collegiate level.
-All aspects of the performance should also be appropriate for a family viewing audience.
+All aspects of the performance should also be appropriate for a family viewing audience, as well as highlight the skills being performed in a safe and collegiate style manner